 Storebrand sees a great opportunity to move to more efficient buildings through certified green property standards and energy-efficiency measures for our buildings and properties.
 This opportunity related to more efficient buildings in our portfolio may increase our revenue through access to new markets.
 As expressed in a report by Norges Bank Investment Management (NBIM) in 2015: "Signalling the quality of the building to prospective tenants, and hence increasing its attractiveness, is typically the main motivation for owners to obtain certification.
 Numerous surveys confirm the effectiveness of this measure.
-For example, a survey by JLL (2012) found that 80 percent of US building owners that have pursued LEED certification expected to attract more tenants, and Eichholtz et al. (2013) found that rental premiums for ENERGY STAR ranged from 2 to 13 percent, and rental premiums for LEED ranged from 4 to 27 percent.Certified buildings are also attractive due to the reputational benefits."

-https://www.nbim.no/contentassets/c199863ae8374916ac15e780662db960/nbim_discussionnotes_2-15.pdf Storebrand manages a broad real estate portfolio in Norway and Sweden, where the Swedish portfolio is managed by Storebrand Fastigheter.
-Of the total capital managed by Storebrand Asset Management, direct investments in real estate amount to NOK 45 billion, of which NOK 33 billion in Norway (1,000,000 sq.m.) and SEK 12 billion (250,000 sq.m.) in Sweden.
-This represents 11% of Storebrand Asset under Management (AuM) which was NOK 831 billion in 2019, and makes Storebrand to one of the largest real estate players in Norway.
-Our real estate portfolio had 41% certified green property in 2018 in Norway and Sweden (30 % in 2018).
-By 2020, the goal is to increase this number to 48% and 75% by 2025.
+For example, a survey by JLL (2012) found that 80 percent of US building owners that have pursued LEED certification expected to attract more tenants, and Eichholtz et al. (2013) found that rental premiums for ENERGY STAR ranged from 2 to 13 percent, and rental premiums for LEED ranged from 4 to 27 percent.
+Certified buildings are also attractive due to the reputational benefits."
+Storebrand manages a broad real estate portfolio in Norway and Sweden, where the Swedish portfolio is managed by Storebrand Fastigheter.
+Of the total capital managed by Storebrand Asset Management, direct investments in real estate amount to NOK 49 billion, of which NOK 36 billion in Norway (800,000 sq.m.) and SEK 13 billion (300,000 sq.m.) in Sweden.
+This represents 5% of Storebrand Asset under Management (AuM) which was NOK 962 billion in 2020, and makes Storebrand to one of the largest real estate players in Norway.
+Our real estate portfolio had 43% certified green property in 2020 in Norway and Sweden (41 % in 2019).
+By 2021, the goal is to increase this number to 52% and 75% by 2025.
 An increase in environmental certification of the property mass represents opportunities to reduce the carbon intensity of real estate investments as well as their supply chain, and to attract long term tenants.
-Storeband's current portfolio prop
+Storeband's current portfolio properties are already well positioned due to thorough planning, and certification process is partly ini